slqdk/NoteControl/docs/frontend.md

   inline.
 Includes a Move button that toggles the layout into "move mode" (clicking a folder in the tree completes the move).

+## Tree rail header

+A thin strip at the top of the left rail with two button-pills:

+- **📅 Daily Note +** on the left — opens today's daily note,
+  creating it (along with the year + month subfolders) if it doesn't yet exist.
+Idempotent server-side; spamming the button is harmless.
+Tooltip shows the local date so the user can verify before clicking.
+The 📅 glyph matches the Daily Notes folder icon in the tree below, keeping the button and its target row visually paired.
+- **+** dropdown on the right — opens a small menu of four actions, in this order:
+  1. **📄 Add Note** — opens an inline new-note prompt in the tree under the resolved target folder.
+  2. **📁 Add Folder** — same, for a new folder.
+  3. **📥 Import .md or .zip…** — opens a file picker that accepts both `.md` and `.zip`.
+The server detects which was uploaded and routes accordingly (single markdown file → one note; zip → tree of notes + assets).
+A summary modal appears after with per-file outcomes (created / renamed-on-conflict / skipped / failed).
+  4. **🏠 Add Dashboard** — creates a new dashboard and navigates to its (empty) canvas.
+Disabled until the dashboards config has loaded (a brief window on first vault open); shows a "still loading" tooltip in the meantime.

+The `+` menu items show their resolved **target folder** as a small muted hint ("in vault root", "into Projects/Q4").
+The target follows the existing tree-selection rule used elsewhere in the rail: folder selection → that folder; note selection → its parent folder; nothing selected → vault root.

+Both pills appear identically on mobile, with larger touch targets (36 px tall vs 28 px on desktop) and a slightly larger menu-item padding.
+The mobile rail used to omit Add Dashboard and Import for space reasons; the dropdown reclaims that and exposes both on mobile too — destinations (dashboard canvas, import modal) aren't tuned for narrow viewports, but the affordance is present.

+The menu closes on outside click, Escape, or after picking an item.
+Picking Import suppresses the menu before the OS file picker pops up so the menu doesn't shadow the picker visually.

 ## Editor view

 The editor opens when a note is selected.
 The layout still has